bzvol/tptpplugin/README.md

-"# My first plugin, for a Spigot MC server"
+# My first plugin, for a Spigot MC server